clearlydefined/crawler/README.md

 Given a request, the crawler does the following kinds of things (it does more or less work depending on the details found in its travels and the set of tools configured):

+Process the component:
-1. Looking up the package at npmjs.com and pull out interesting bits like the project location, issue tracker, and most importantly, the source code location.
+1. Look up the component in its registry (e.g., npmjs.com) and pull out interesting bits like the project location, issue tracker, release date, and most importantly, the source code location where possible.
+1. Run tools like ScanCode and others if they are likely to find anything interesting given the component type

+Process the source, if any:
-1. With the source location, the crawler determines the revision (e.g., Git commit) that matches the version of the package.
+1. The crawler determines the revision (e.g., Git commit) that matches the version of the package.
 1. Given the location and revision, the crawler fetches the source and runs any configured scan tools (e.g., ScanCode)

 The crawler's output is stored for use by the rest of the ClearlyDefined infrastructure -- it is not intended to be used directly by humans.
+Note that each tool's output is stored separately and the results of processing the component and the component source are alos separated.

 # Configuration